 Better access coming to SR 167 HOT lanes

-We’re getting rid of the double white line and replacing it with a single white line this summer.
+We’re getting rid of the double white line and replacing it with a single white line.
 Drivers will see just one stripe and be able to enter and exit the HOT lanes nearly anywhere along the corridor.
 The HOT lanes will still be open to solo drivers with a Good To Go! pass and free to carpools, transit, vanpools and motorcycles.

 Here is an animation of how it will look before and after construction.

 Why is WSDOT changing access to the HOT lanes?